Dr Gerhard Schnyder

 Gerhard has published 20 refereed journal articles and book chapters and has co-authored a book on the history of Swiss corporate governance.
 He has obtained several research fellowships from the Swiss National Science Foundation and a large grant from the Economic and Social Research Council (ESRC).
 He is member of the editorial advisory board of ‘Accounting, Law and Economics – A Convivium’

 Gerhard graduated from the University of Lausanne (Switzerland) in 2001 with a BA (Licence) in Political Science.
 He obtained an MA (Diplôme d’études approfondies, DEA) in Political Science from the Universities of Lausanne and Geneva (Switzerland) in 2003.
 He then went on to doctoral studies and completed his PhD in Political Science at the University of Lausanne (Switzerland) in January 2008.
-He is currently finishing an MA in Social Science Data Analysis at the University of Essex (graduation expected in January 2018).
+He recently finished an MA in Social Science Data Analysis at the University of Essex.

 Gerhard completed a post doctoral degree with the Centre for Business Research (CBR) at the University of Cambridge (2007-2009), working on the ESRC funded research project “Law, Finance, and Development” (RES-156-25-0037).
 In 2009, he also worked as a research fellow at SOAS, the University of London and the University of Bath, before joining King’s College London as a Lecturer in Comparative Management in September 2009.
 Gerhard was a Lecturer, then Senior Lecturer, and Reader at King’s between 2009-2017, and took on the role of Director for MSc in International Management from 2015-2017.